pedrogcmartin/NeRF-QA-Database/README.md

 The Neural Radiance Fields Quality Assessment (NeRF-QA) database contains:

-+ Information about visual scenes that is used for NeRF based methods training (in the "Raw Visual Scenes" folder) with eight, real and synthetic, visual scenes (in the "Tanks and Temples" and "Realistic Synthetic 360" folders, respectively) that are used to train seven NeRF based methods (nameley: DVGO, Instant-NGP, Mip-NeRF 360, Nerfacto, NeRF++, Plenoxels, and TensoRF [1,2,3,4,5,6,7]);
++ Information about visual scenes that is used for NeRF based methods training (in the "Raw Visual Scenes" folder) with eight, real and synthetic, 360-degree camera acquition visual scenes (in the "Tanks and Temples" and "Realistic Synthetic 360" folders, respectively) and eight, real and synthetic, front-facing (FF) camera acquisition visual scenes (in the "Front-facing IST" folder) that are used to train seven NeRF based methods (nameley: DVGO, Instant-NGP, Mip-NeRF 360, Nerfacto, NeRF++, Plenoxels, and TensoRF [1,2,3,4,5,6,7]);
-+ Reference videos of the visual scenes (in the "Reference Videos" folder), with durations of 10 s and 6 s, for real and synthetics scenes, respectively;
++ Reference videos of the visual scenes (in the "Reference Videos" folder), with durations of 10s (and of 8s for 360-degree synthetics scenes);
 + Camera paths with the pose estimation of the reference videos enabling the creation of synthesized videos with the same camera path (in the "Camera Paths" folder);
 + Synthesized videos of the same test time interval of the reference videos due to the camera paths available information (in the "Synthesized Videos" folder);
-+ Results of a subjective study comparing the qualities of the reference and synthesized videos by a group of 20 participants (in the "DMOS.xlsx" file).
++ Results of a subjective study comparing the qualities of the reference and synthesized videos by a group of 22 participants (in the "DMOS.xlsx" file).
++ **Note:** This is an updated version of the NeRF-QA database with new material (namely, the "Front-facing IST" visual scenes dataset and a new subjective test conducted on 22 participants).

 The selected videos from *Tanks and Temples* were:
 + *M60* (277 training images with 1077×546 pixels each)